How It Works!

 Your choice of wheels/tyres will be based on budget and use.
 The more you spend, the lighter they are, which is the single biggest improvement to any bike, but especially true for children.
 Tyres will be use specific: smooth/narrow for Road, knobbly/wide for Cyclocross or knobbly/very wide for MTB.

-The HUP evo takes either 700c or 650b.
+The HUP evo & evo2 take either 700c or 650b.
 For Road, Cyclocross, Triathlon and Road leisure, we recommend 700c for both practicality and racing regulations.
-For Gravel Adventure, light MTB or general off-road riding, 650b wheels & tyres offer larger sizes for increased comfort, grip and off-road reliability.
-The HUP straatrace & azure work with 700c only.
+For the HUP evo on Gravel Adventure, 650b wheels & tyres offer larger sizes for increased comfort, grip and off-road reliability.
+For the HUP evo2, the larger tyre clearances mean a 700c tyre up to 50mm is possible.

-The HUP enduro can run either 27.5" or 29" wheels, with a choice of tyres to suit your riding, XC or Enduro from Wolfpack.
-We have Fulcrum aluminium or HUP carbon wheels in both sizes.
+The HUP xc runs 27.5" on the 13" and 29" wheels on the 15"/17"19", with a choice of tyres to suit your riding.
+We have very lightweight, handbuilt aluminium MTB wheels in both sizes.
 We always recommend fitting rim defender inserts.

-For the HUP enduro MTB bikes, 160mm front/140mm rear is fine for the smaller, lighter riders (especially focusing on XC) with 180mm front /160mm rear from approx 11yrs+ is typical, especially when focusing more on Enduro type riding.
+For the HUP xc MTB bikes, 160mm front/160mm rear is fine for the smaller, lighter riders (especially focusing on XC) with 180mm front /160mm rear from approx 11yrs+ is typical, especially when focusing more on racing.